16 Career Options for Korean Learners in 2025

 If you are looking for work that allows you to meet new people, travel, and hone your Korean skills, there is no better job than a linguist tour guide.

-Korean visitors are always looking for bilingual guides and translators who speak Korean fluently.
-A career in the travel and hospitality industry is full of fun yet challenging.
+Korean visitors always look for bilingual guides and translators who speak Korean fluently.
+A career in the travel and hospitality industry is fun yet challenging.

 After learning Korean, you can consider a linguist tour guide.

 First, you need to take the test to get a license.
-After that, you can work across the entire leisure, hotel, travel, and hospitality industry as a tour guide.
+Afterward, you can work as a tour guide across the leisure, hotel, travel, and hospitality industries.

 (ii) Hotel and travel industry